harishkashyap/ArrayOperations/README.md

 pod "ArrayOperations", "~> 0.1.0"
 ```

-## 0.1.1
+## 0.1.2

-ArrayOperations 0.1.1 is the second release
+ArrayOperations 0.1.2 is the latest release

 ## Author